Import users in bulkLink to this section

 You can import users in bulk, from CSV or from other files provided by your previous authentication service, such as Auth0.

-For example, if a user has changed the spelling of their name or has new permissions, and you import data from an older CSV, the new changes will override their changes.
-We suggest you get current user data by exporting it, then update the CSV before you re-import.
+Similarly, if a user has changed the spelling of their name or has new permissions, and you import data from a CSV containing outdated information, the older data will NOT override their current record in Kinde.

 File requirementsLink to this section